ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-03-13 06:00 dwg - I have done a lot of work on prefs.cpp and prefs-action.cpp and webcolors.h.
+After login, you can click on Preferences and select the foreground and background colors for my css variables and a new
+$USER.css file gets written.
+You can log out and log back in and see news colors, but they are not as expected.
+I am having trouble figuiring out what is going on.
+For now, I will just keep using my favorite doug.css.

 2025-03-09 03:48 dwg - There is just one concerning problem with our current code base.
 That is the function in the environment.cpp that determines the IP number of the host computer.